mumoshu/okra/README.md

 It detects new `clusters` in an updated `System` spec, then detects affected `applications`, live migrate traffic by hot-swaping old clusters serving the affected `applications` with the new clusters, while keepining the `applications` up and running.

-## Relationship with Other Projects
+## Related Projects

 - `ArgoCD` is a continuous deployment system that embraces GitOps to sync desired state stored in Git with the Kubernetes cluster's state. `hotswap` integrates with `ArgoCD` and especially its `ApplicationSet` controller for applicaation deployments.
-  - `hotswap` relies on `ApplicationSet` controller's [`Cluster Generator` feature](https://argocd-applicationset.readthedocs.io/en/stable/Generators/#label-selector)
+  - `hotswap` relies on ArgoCD `ApplicationSet` controller's [`Cluster Generator` feature](https://argocd-applicationset.readthedocs.io/en/stable/Generators/#label-selector)
-- `Flagger` and `Argo Rollouts` provides similar functionality, but they mostly work for Kubernetes pods, whereas `hotswap` works for Kubernetes clusters.
+- `Flagger` and `Argo Rollouts` enables canary deployments of apps running across pods. `hotswap` enables canary deployments of clusters running on IaaS.
+- [argocd-clusterset](https://github.com/mumoshu/argocd-clusterset) auto-discovers EKS clusters and turns those into ArgoCD cluster secrets. `hotswap` does the same with its `ArgoCDCluster` CRD and `argocdcluster-controller`.
+- [terraform-provider-eksctl's courier_alb resource](https://github.com/mumoshu/terraform-provider-eksctl/tree/master/pkg/courier) enables canary deployments on target groups behind AWS ALB with metrics analysis for Datadog and CloudWatc metrics. `hotswap` does the same with it's `ALB` CRD and `alb-controller`.

 ## Usage